How to identify and open RAR5 archives

 What makes this problematic is that the archive looks exactly like a standard RAR archive, and that there is no indicator whether it is a RAR5 or RAR archive.

 Unless you are installing Winrar 5, you got no real option to find out if an archive has been created using the new RAR5 archive format.

-While you can use the fact that it won't be opened or extracted by your resident program as an indicator, it may also have other reasons why this is the case.
+While you can use the fact that it won't be opened or extracted by your resident program as an indicator, it may also have other reasons, e.g. corruption, why the archive won't open.

 If you have Winrar 5.0 or higher installed, you can simply double-click the archive to open it in the program.
 From here, click on Tools > Show Information or use the shortcut Alt-I to trigger the functionality.

 The majority of unpackers do not support the new RAR5 format.
 You will receive an error message when you try to open it, and there is usually no way to integrate it manually into the application to add support for it.

 So, the only feasible option right now is to install Winrar 5.x on your system if you want to use a graphical user interface.
 Note that this is a trial version, and while it won't stop working after the trial runs out, it will nag you to upgrade the software.